Congenital Ptosis

 (Click Image to Enlarge)

-Blepharophimosis syndrome: severe bilateral ptosis with the chin up position.
-Frequently termed "BPES" for its components of blepharophimosis, ptosis, and epicanthus inverses).
+Blepharophimosis Syndrome, Severe Bilateral Ptosis.
+The image shows an infant with severe bilateral ptosis with the chin-up position.
+Blepharophimosis syndrome is frequently termed "BPES" for its components of blepharophimosis, ptosis, and epicanthus inverses.
 Other components include telecanthus and lateral canthal dystopia.
-There are two types of the BPES: type 1 is found in females with associated premature ovarian insufficiency leading to infertility.
-The II has no systemic associations.
+There are two types of BPES: type I is found in females with associated premature ovarian insufficiency leading to infertility.
+Type II has no systemic associations.
 BPES is almost always inherited in an autosomal dominant manner.
 Spontaneous genetic mutations can also occur.

 (Click Image to Enlarge)